bsenst/mlops/experiments/health-pipeline/README.md

 Regularly train a XGBoost model from a subsample of the training data and save it to the MLFlow registry.
 Prefect has a unique sequence of steps to initiate the workflow orchestration:

-1. Prefect Deployment Build - either prepared script or yaml configuration file
+1. Prefect Deployment Build - either from a prepared script or yaml configuration file
 2. Prefect Deployment Apply - log the deployment to the prefect server
 3. Start Prefect Agent